oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/install-sample-data/install-sample-data.md

 ## Introduction

-This lab uses sample data loaded into the Autonomous Database from Oracle Cloud Infrastructure Object Store.
+This lab uses sample data loaded into the Autonomous AI Database from Oracle Cloud Infrastructure Object Store.
 You will create four tables and load data from Object Storage using the DBMS\_CLOUD.COPY\_DATA procedure.

 Estimated Time:  10 minutes with one ocpu.